rali-udem/jsRealB/demos/UDregenerator/README.md

     * `fr-samplee-10.stats` : sorted list of all suggested modifications or errors found in the French sample

 ### Documentation
-* `UDregenerator.pdf` : paper describing the system with results from experiments
+* `UDregenerator.pdf` : paper describing the system with results from experiments (extended version of the [paper presented at UDW-21](https://aclanthology.org/2021.udw-1.9.pdf))